 Sleep deprivation is a serious societal problem, said Harvard University professor Takao Hensch, who moderated the forum.
 The race to decode the science behind sleep is heating up, and some major breakthroughs are coming out of Japan, thanks to collaborations among such prominent neuroscientists as Drs.
 Yanagisawa and Ueda and their counterparts in the U.S. and elsewhere.

-“It’s so important, especially these days, to build bridges (among different people and cultures),” Dr. Hensch said.
+“It’s so important, especially these days, to build bridges (among different people and cultures),” Prof. Hensch said.
 “And what a better language to have than science, which is so universal,” he said, stressing the roles the forum plays in fostering a global society.

 For the third year in a row, the Science Forum brought the American and Japanese science communities together in Boston.
 Focusing on the topic of “the science of sleep,” this year’s event featured keynote lectures by two of the biggest names in the field: Yanagisawa, director and professor at the International Institute for Integrative Sleep Medicine (IIIS), the University of Tsukuba, who discovered a wake-promoting neuropeptide called orexin: and Ueda, professor for the International Research Center for Neurointelligence (IRCN), who is known for his studies on circadian clocks.